PCI Approved Scanning Vendors: A Buyer’s Guide

 When it comes to meeting requirement 11.2 for PCI DSS, the only requirement is that the vendor or solution be certified as an Approved Scanning Vendor.
 This opens the doors for consultancies, vendors, and hybrid solutions to meet the PCI requirement for an organization.

 Most organizations have a relationship with an existing vendor or consultancy that may allow them to meet this requirement.
 In this case study, a financial service provider in the consumer space leveraged the capability of a vendor that was already contracted for vulnerability management across the organization.
-Since the vendor was an ASV and offered the service under the existing contract, the organization was able to leverage existing tools and scanners and increase the operational efficiency of their security program.
+Since the vendor was an ASV and offered the service under the existing contract, the organization was able to leverage existing tools and scanners and increase the operational efficiency of its security program.

 By implementing a unique report for only the assets in scope for PCI, the organization was able to leverage the scanning and assessment work that was underway for the full organization without reporting it all to their QSA.